MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/privileged-access-management-in-office-365.md

 Disable-ElevatedAccessControl
 ```
 ## Managed access to Microsoft Graph in Microsoft Azure

+> [!IMPORTANT]
+> This section covers deployment and configuration guidance for a public beta Microsoft Graph feature only currently available in Office 365 E5 and Advanced Compliance SKUs.

 Managed access to Microsoft Graph in Microsoft Azure is a service that helps organizations exert a granular level of control over their Office 365 data.
 This system allows application developers to forge insights with that data.

 This system uses Office 365 privileged access to assert control over their data through its approval workflow, allowing scoped access to Office 365 data with admin oversight.
 Requests for data come in when applications are installed and require access to Office 365 data.